-There is an alcoholic bar and there’s a signature cocktail and wine list and you order drinks from the manned bar.
+There is an alcoholic bar, and there’s a signature cocktail and wine list, and you order drinks from the staffed bar.
 There are also plenty of soft drinks.
 Shower suites and a prayer room are present within this lounge.

 14. Air Canada Maple Leaf Lounge, Terminal 6